 - Buy non-perishable recipe ingredients, groceries, items and beverages.

 - In the morning, place the frozen turkey in refrigerator if you are using one.

-- Ensure you have all ingredients (perishable and non-perishable) for your menu, including all beverages.
+- Buy all ingredients (perishable and outstanding non-perishable) for your menu, including all beverages.

 - Make fresh cranberry relish if you choose not to use canned.

 - Clean your house and set up bedrooms (clean sheets, make room in closets, activities for kids) for out of town guests if applicable.

 - Think about any ingredients you forgot and buy what you still need.